opendatahub-io/ai-edge/docs/glossary.md

 ## Model Server

-- A Model Server is responsible for hosting models as a service to "to return predictions based on data inputs that you provide through API calls."[^2]
+- A Model Server is responsible for hosting models as a service "to return predictions based on data inputs that you provide through API calls."[^2]
 - For any workflows under opendatahub-io/ai-edge, we will be focusing on using the Model Servers and serving runtimes supported by Open Data Hub

 ## Inference Application Container